mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 * `Material` objects represent
-  [the surface properties used to draw the geometry](threejs-materials.html) including things like the color, how shiny it is.
-A `Material` can also reference one or more `Texture` objects.
+  [the surface properties used to draw the geometry](threejs-materials.html) including things like the color and how shiny it is.
+A `Material` can also reference one or more `Texture` objects which can be used, for example, to wrap an image onto the surface of the geometry.

-* `Texture` objects generally represent 2D images either [loaded from image files](threejs-textures.html), [generated from a canvas](threejs-canvas-textures.html) or [rendered from another scene](threejs-rendertargets.html).
+* `Texture` objects generally represent images either [loaded from image files](threejs-textures.html), [generated from a canvas](threejs-canvas-textures.html) or [rendered from another scene](threejs-rendertargets.html).

 Given all of that we're going to make the smallest *"Hello Cube"* setup